 With fall here and rainy weather right around the bend, it is important to clean your home’s gutters every once in awhile.
 As leaves and pine needles fall, gutters tend to clog up.
 While these are the most common culprits of gutter blockage in Oregon, other debris can find its way into your gutters as well.
 Clogged gutters can prevent water from draining from your roof, which can cause rainwater pooling on your roof, drainage into your siding, and even leaking into your foundation if the debris causes a problem with your downspouts.
 In this guide, we will teach you how to safely clean your gutters.
-As a forewarning, if you do not feel comfortable climbing a ladder or standing on your roof, call a professional Salem roofing contractor for a free estimate on your gutter cleaning project.
+As a forewarning, if you do not feel comfortable climbing a ladder or standing on your roof, call a professional Salem roofing contractor for an estimate on your gutter cleaning project.
 Otherwise, continue reading to learn how to clean your gutters!

 Be sure to set your ladder up on a flat surface, and preferably have an assistant hold the ladder in place as you climb up.
 You should bring a bucket and thick gloves with you.
 Wear closed-toe shoes with good traction anytime you get on a roof.